ckirkendall/kioo/README.md

 Kioo brings Enlive/Enfocus style templates to React.
 This allows for much better separation between the view and logic layers of the application.

+This project is very early on in development and the API is expected to change as development progresses.

 ### Why does kioo mean?
 Kioo is Swahili for mirror.
 Facebook's React library is built around the idea that the view is a reflection of your application state.